marcianosr/ReactNotes/README.md

 # ReactNotes
-For learning purposes and getting better at React, I created 'ReactNotes' to describe what I learned from React, how I interpret the workings of React and how to apply best practices, with code.
+For learning purposes and getting better at React, I created 'ReactNotes' to describe what I learned from React, how I interpret the workings of React and how to apply best practices, with little code examples as much as possible.

 ## Why React?
-Apart from the Virtual DOM advantages (see Virtual DOM part for this), I listed my
+Apart from the Virtual DOM advantages (more on this later), I listed my reasons on why I would use React:

 - No Manual DOM traversal: It's easy to get lost in a complex app and while updating data in the DOM.
 Finding, inserting, updating, removing DOM nodes using JavaScript and passing the right data to the right node can be cumbersome.
 In React it's the other way round.
 You declare your component with it's JSX and data (state or props).
 In React you only update state.
 React handles DOM manipulation when changing data, all under the hood.
 - Component-based writing of elements: React's nature works with a component-based structure.
 This is makes it easier to think and break down the structure of your application.
 You declare (think and construct) your component with how it looks like, the expected state data it should receive and place it in projects hierarchy.
 I think React invites you to think of how to write your code in a clean and reusable way.